ibm-cloud-docs/watson-knowledge-studio/index.md

 The custom categories feature is experimental.
 The feature is subject to change or be discontinued with short notice.
 It is not intended to use custom categories in production environments.
 {: note}

-With a categories workspace, you can define a hierarchy of custom content categories and provide relevant key phrases that the service will use to categorize text content.
+With a categories workspace, you can define a hierarchy of custom content categories and provide relevant key phrases that the service uses to categorize text content.
 You can deploy a custom categories model to use instead of the [standard categories](/docs/natural-language-understanding?topic=natural-language-understanding-categories-hierarchy) offered by {{site.data.keyword.nlushort}} and {{site.data.keyword.discoveryshort}}.

 ## Watson services integration
 {: #wks_watsoninteg}